liquidctl/liquidctl/README.md

 # pip install liquidctl==<version>
 ```

-For the latest changes and to contribute back to the project, it is best to clone the source code repository and install liquidctl from your local copy:
+For the latest changes and to contribute back to the project, it is best to clone the source code repository.
+You can directly execute the code, or install it from that local copy.

 ```
 $ git clone https://github.com/jonasmalacofilho/liquidctl
 $ cd liquidctl
+$ python -m liquidctl.cli <args>...
-# python setup.py install
+# pip install .
 ```

 _Note: in systems that default to Python 2, replace `pip` and `python` by `pip3` and `python3`._